JonathanBanerjee/JonathanBanerjee/README.md

 **Repository:** [Spotify Repository](https://github.com/JonathanBanerjee/spotify)

-**What it Does:** Hommage project to replicate the CSS SASS used on the Spotify Website
+**What it Does:** Hommage project to replicate the CSS SASS used on the Spotify Website.

-**What It Demonstrates:** This demonstrates the ability to visually replicate a website using CSS when given a
+**What It Demonstrates:** This demonstrates the ability to visually replicate a website using CSS when given a design provided.
+Making use of tools such as the PerfectPixel extension and DevTools enabled me to replicate the CSS properties used on the Spotify website.